 Java Stream reduce

-Java Stream is a sequence of elements from a source that supports aggregate operations.
-Streams do not store elements; the elements are computed on demand.
-Elements are consumed from data sources such as collections, arrays, or I/O resources.
+A Java Stream represents a sequence of elements derived from a data source, supporting powerful aggregate operations.
+Unlike collections, streams do not store elements; instead, they process data on demand.
+Streams can consume elements from various sources, such as collections, arrays, or I/O resources, allowing for flexible data processing.

-A reduction is a terminal operation that aggregates
+A reduction is a terminal operation that processes a stream to

 , sum